-Peperomia Perciliata is a rare and gorgeous house plant with beautiful heart-shaped leaves and trailing pink stems.
+Peperomia Perciliata is a rare and gorgeous house plant of the Piperaceae family with beautiful heart-shaped leaves and trailing pink stems.
 This endangered succulent plant is a delight to grow and is also hassle-free in maintenance.

 If you are keen on growing this attractive evergreen plant, this is the guide that you must be reading.

-In this one-stop guide, our experts give you in-depth information on all that you need to know about caring for, growing, propagating and tackling the most common problems of the plant, so read on to include this in your home and garden.
+In this one-stop guide, our experts give you in-depth information on all that you need to know about caring for, growing, propagating and tackling the most common problems of this Peperomia genus plant, so read on to include this in your home and garden.

 - Peperomia Perciliata Care